education.vic.gov.au

 Parliamentary inquiries and royal commissions may invite written submissions, require information to be provided, compel school staff to appear and take evidence from witnesses under oath.
 They can conduct their activities in public hearings and private deliberations.
 They may also ask for staff and student participation in roundtables and forums, and hold community consultations and school site visits.

-If school staff are approached by a committee or commission about participation in an inquiry, they should contact the Director, Executive and Ministerial Services Branch, Integrity, Assurance and Executive Services Division for advice and support via parliament.education@education.vic.gov.au
+If school staff are approached by a committee or commission about participation in an inquiry, they should contact the nominated lead policy area in the department for advice and support, or if this information is not known, in the first instance, contact the Director, Executive and Ministerial Services Branch, Assurance, Knowledge and Executive Services Division via parliament.education@education.vic.gov.au

 Participating in inquiries and commissions